codio-content/Linux-Introduction/.guides/content/Inputs-and-outputs-35bc.md

 ![program exec flow](.guides/img/program-process-flow.png)

-One important question to ask is:
-How does the CLI recognize the `whoami` command?
+One important question to ask is how does the CLI recognize the `whoami` command?